openstack/designate/doc/source/integrations.rst

 * Logic in Central to make it convenient for setting, unsetting, listing and getting FloatingIP PTR records compared to the Records themselves which would be more work.
 (This is outlined in code docstrings for the specific methods.)
-* Sink handlers for the varios backend to help us be more concistent.
+* Sink handlers for the various backend to help us be more consistent.

 Record invalidation
 ^^^^^^^^^^^^^^^^^^^
-Happens mainly happens via comparing a Tenant's FloatngIPs towards the list we have of Records which are of a certain plugin type and with the use of a Sink handler that listens for incoming events from the various services.
+Happens mainly happens via comparing a Tenant's FloatingIPs towards the list we have of Records which are of a certain plugin type and with the use of a Sink handler that listens for incoming events from the various services.